 - 1. Incorrect addresses and Federal ID Numbers. - 2.
-Failure to indicate proper tax year-end. - 3.
+Failure to indicate the applicable tax year-end. - 3.
 Incomplete Georgia return referencing schedules that were not submitted with the return. - 4.
-Claiming prepayments remitted under another name, Federal ID Number, or taxable period without including a schedule of detailed information. - 5.
-Failure to include BEST credit schedules and withholding Forms G2 A and G 2RP. - 6.
-Failure to include a Form 600S CA Consent Agreement for each nonresident shareholder.
+Incorrect consolidation of net worth tax for parent and subsidiary corporations. - 5.
+Claiming prepayments remitted under another name, Federal ID Number, or taxable period without attaching a schedule of detailed information. - 6.
+S Corporations filing on Form 600.
+The correct form is Form 600S. - 7.
+Improper enclosure of Form IT 552 Application for Tentative Carry-back Adjustment.
+Form IT 552 should be attached to the front of the Loss-Year return.
+Do not attach Form IT 552 to a duplicate original return. - 8.
+Failure to include BEST credit schedules and withholding Forms G2 A and G 2RP.